hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 Each lab report can be revised and resubmitted before the grade becomes final.
 Deadlines and conditions for submission of revised reports will be communicated in Canvas.

-- grade "E" or "M" receives full credit (8%),
+- grade "E" or "M" receives full score (5%),
-- grade "R" will receive half of the credit (4%) with an option to revise and resubmit,
+- grade "R" will receive partial score (3%) with an option to revise and resubmit,
-- grade "N" will receive quarter of the credit (2%) with an option to revise and resubmit
+- grade "N" will receive partial score (2%) with an option to revise and resubmit
 - no report will not receive credit.

 ### Independent project

+Last 5 weeks of the semester students will carry out independent synthesis project.
+The goal of the project is to synthesize a target molecule but this time the methods are not given by the instructor.
+Instead, students will complete literature research to find the necessary information needed to complete the synthesis.
+The culminating assignment is a presentation to the class.

 ### Assingment of letter grades